aleator/OKHS/README.md

 The OKHS program is designed to help you maintain and select commands from you `.ok` file through a simple terminal user interface.

+(Screenshot : Todo)

 # The big idea

 The OKHS program doesn't do much by itself.
-It only provides a common place for you to store your scripts (the `.ok`) file and gives a nice TUI for selecting commands.
+It only provides a common place for you to store your scripts (the `.ok` file) and it gives you a nice TUI for selecting commands and filling in parameters.
 The biggest benefit will come from maintaining `.ok` files for your projects.
 Collecting project specific scripts and commands in a git friendly, known, place is a huge help as many project specific commands can be hard to remember after any significant amount of time.

 In my experience, having `.ok` files and this small helper program has made it much more likely that I actually store the important commands *somewhere*.
+This has made me more efficient.

 # Usage

 Clone the repository and install the program doing "[stack](https://www.haskellstack.org) install".
 Then create a `.ok` file in your project root.
-You can either do a simple `ok-bash` style `.ok` file or a bit more verbose, but more flexible, [dhall](https://github.com/dhall-lang/dhall-lang) configuration file.
+You can either do a simple `ok-bash` style `.ok` file or a bit more verbose, but more flexible, [dhall](https://github.com/dhall-lang/dhall-lang) configuration file, or you can simply use an existing makefile.

 ## ok-bash style .ok files